Louis Cyr: Cyr dumbbell

 One particular dumbbell of Cyr's weighed, when empty, 202 lb.
 It was the same bell that had defeated a drove of former strength athletes, and it was exchanged by its owner, 280 lb. police chief Joseph Moquin of Quebec (who could and did bent press the weight) for a modern set of York weights.
 Thus, it came into the possession of the late Bob Hoffman and Mike Dietz.
 According to Strength & Health magazine, Hoffman, after several attempts, was able to bent press it, as did the much lighter 150 lb.
 Sig Klein.
 John Grimek later also bent pressed it, half a dozen times or so one afternoon, when the weight was increased to 269.5 lb, by adding, as it happened, the lead type from Mark Berrys' classic tome Physical Training Simplified.
 Hence the reason the book was never reprinted.

-Cyr was a big man in all ways, both heart and size, being a great trencherman, eating more than four normal men.
-Up to 6 lb of meat at one meal ... a genuine gourmand, increasing weight enormously in his later years.
+Cyr was a big man in all ways, both in heart and in size.
+Being a great trencherman, he ate more than four normal men.
+Up to 6 lb of meat at one meal.
+A genuine gourmand, he increased his weight enormously in his later years.
 His lightest bodyweight was when he competed against August Johnson, then just 270 lb, although his normal contest condition was nearer 320 lb.
 Cyr's wife, Melina, by contrast, never weighed more than 100 lb.

-In 1886 Cyr met and defeated Richard Pennell, then Pennell being 40, and Louis just 23.
-In 1888 on 1 October at Berthierville, Quebec, he lifted 3,536 lb/1, 604 kg of pig iron for his first record in the back lift.
+In 1886, Cyr met and defeated Richard Pennell, who was then 40, and Louis just 23.
+On 1 October 1888 at Berthierville, Quebec, he lifted 3,536 lb/ 1,604 kg of pig iron for his first record in the back lift.